lightningpayments/org-ronruby-lib-csv/README.md

 Fork
 ==============================
-This is forked by [zamblauskas/scala-csv-parser](https://github.com/zamblauskas/scala-csv-parser).
+The code is forked by [zamblauskas/scala-csv-parser](https://github.com/zamblauskas/scala-csv-parser).
-This is an idea for a Scala 2.13 implementation with [ZIO](https://zio.dev).
+This is an idea for a Scala 2.13 implementation with [ZIO](https://zio.dev)s Task type.

 About
 ==============================